f4exb/sdrangel/Readme.md

   - Note1 for udev rules: the same as for openSUSE and Fedora applies.
   - Note2: A package has been created in the AUR (thanks Mikos!), see: [sdrangel-git](https://aur.archlinux.org/packages/sdrangel-git).
 It is based on the `205fee6` commit of 8th December 2015.

+<h1>Software installation</h1>

+Simply do `make install` or `sudo make install` depending on you user rights on the target installation directory.
+On most systems the default installation directory is `/usr/local` a custom installation directory can be specified with the `-DCMAKE_INSTALL_PREFIX` on the `cmake` command line as usual with cmake.

+You can uninstall the software with `make uninstall` or `sudo make uninstall` from the build directory (it needs the `install_manifest.txt` file in the same directory.
+It is automatically created by the `make install`command).
+Note that this will not remove the possible empty directories.

 <h1>Known Issues</h1>

   - The message queuing model supports a n:1 connection to an object (on its input queue) and a 1:1 connection from an object (on its output queue).
 Assuming a different model can cause insidious disruptions.